 Not sure about you but we're pretty confident that most people would probably answer with the following ...
 NO!

-Mortgage brokers are home lending experts working independently of the banks and have negotiating power that can often get you lower interest rates than what your bank is advertising.
-Why do brokers have negotiating power you ask?
+Mortgage advisors are home lending experts working independently of the banks and have negotiating power that can often get you lower interest rates than what your bank is advertising.
+Why do advisors have negotiating power you ask?
 Well firstly, it’s fair to say that banks will try to give you a good interest rate, however it’s not necessarily the best deal you might qualify for without shopping around with other lenders.
 As with any other retail purchase, a lender will often sharpen the pencil if they know you've done your homework !

 Brokers can sometimes access better deals because they are constantly working with the banks to understand who is offering the best rates for certain types of clients.
 A broker can then direct more borrowers to the best deals, creating a win-win for everyone!